esi/esi-docs/docs/services/esi/overview.md

 ## Versioning

 Every ESI request can include an `X-Compatibility-Date` header using the ISO format - `YYYY-MM-DD`.
 This header tells ESI "This application was built or updated at this date - give me the API behavior as it was at that date".
 If applications cannot set custom headers, the `compatibility_date` query parameter will do the same.
+If a request does not set a compatibility date, the oldest available compatibility date is used.

 The date cannot be in the future, neither can it below a minimum threshold (the "oldest" versions available).
 If this minimum bar is raised, this will be clearly communicated via dev-blogs.

 The API changes date at 11:00 UTC.
 So if you want to use the date of today, use (pseudo-code): `now() - 11 * 60 * 60`, to get the current date of the API.